AlexDavis47/RasterSong/docs/readme.md

 ---

-#### Cache Validity & State Continuity
+#### Cache Validity

-A cached frame is only valid if it was computed with the correct preceding state.
-This creates complex invalidation rules:

-**Valid cache scenarios:**

-1. **Continuous forward processing**: Frames rendered sequentially from N to N+100 are all valid as long as the effect graph hasn't changed
-2. **State checkpoint exists**: If we saved a state snapshot at frame N, frames N+1 onwards computed from that state are valid
+With the timeline handling state warmup, cache validity is greatly simplified:

+**Cache validity rule:**

+A cached frame is valid as long as the effect graph configuration hasn't changed.
+Since the timeline handles warmup by requesting frames from N-K and discarding their output, seeking does not invalidate the cache.

+**Why seeking doesn't invalidate cache:**

+- Cached frames store the deterministic output of processing with a specific graph configuration
+- State is transient and rebuilt on-demand when frames are requested
+- When seeking to frame N, the timeline requests frames N-K through N to warm up state, but this doesn't affect cached frames
+- Cached frames remain valid regardless of seek history because they represent correct output for their graph configuration

 **Invalid cache scenarios:**

-1. **Seek breaks continuity**:

-   - Cache contains frames 100-200 (rendered with continuous state)
-   - User seeks to frame 500 (state resets)
-   - User seeks back to frame 200
-   - Cached frame 200 is NO LONGER VALID — it was computed with state from frames 100-199, but current state is empty

-2. **Effect graph changes**:
+1. **Effect graph changes**:
-   - User tweaks a feedback node's parameters at frame 150
+   - User tweaks a node's parameters
+   - User adds/removes nodes
+   - User changes node connections
-   - All cached frames 150+ are now invalid and must be recomputed
+   - All cached frames become invalid and must be recomputed

 **Cache invalidation rules:**